 While dogs mostly come with dark or brown eyes, it is not rare to see different eye colors in different breeds.
 You might see dogs with green, blue, hazel or even red eyes.
 Some dogs also have rare eyes that are mismatched – one eye may be brown while the other one is blue.
 Breeds like Siberian Huskies can even have one brown eye and the other is half brown – half blue.
 This is usually common in dogs with merle or white coats.
-Let us take a closer look at some of these rare dog breeds with hazel and blue eyes and also consider the health issues some of these blue-eyed beauties may have.
+Let us take a closer look at some of these rare dog breeds with hazel and blue eyes and also consider the issues some of these blue-eyed beauties may have.

 Dogs with blue or hazel eyes have a missing layer of pigment in their iris.
 Not only does this give them an unusual look; it also makes them more susceptible to light.
 Thankfully, this has no effect on their eyesight.
 However, there is a strong chance that dogs with blue eyes are born deaf.
 Blue eyes are caused by the same genes that are responsible for white and merle coats and those genes are linked to deafness as well.

 Albino dogs also have blue eyes or red eyes.
 While rare, albinism is known to mostly affect Doberman Pinscher.
 These dogs have no pigment except for the blue eyes.
-Albino dogs are known to suffer from many health issues-they are extremely sensitive to light and prone to sunburn.
-Skin cancer is also a major risk in these dogs.
+Albino dogs are known to suffer from many issues – they are extremely sensitive to light and prone to sunburn.
+Skin disorders are also a major risk in these dogs.
 Therefore, responsible breeders do not breed albino Dobermans.